danodriscoll/giltedged-systems/docs/abmlp-x/abmlp-x-central-bank.md

 <figure>
     ![alt text](@site/static/img/central_bank_policy_meeting.jpeg)
     <figcaption>
         It's Monday 3rd of June 1822: Tensions run high at the ABMLP-X Central Bank monetary policy committee pre-meeting.
 For one-hundred and three years the interest rate on bills held at 5 percent.
-It was time for change.
+With the gold standard recently restored, it was time for change.
 A recommended drop of 100 basis points.
 Who would inform the Governor?
     </figcaption>
 </figure>